parkertomatoes/json-pointer-loc/README.md

  * Compatible with C99
  * Works directly on JSON strings, use with any JSON parsing library
  * Easy integration - single .c and .h file
+ * Reasonably performant - scans a large JSON at ~1.25GBps on my Macbook Air M1
  * No dependencies except stdint.h and stddef.h
  * No dynamic allocations, value decoding, or recursion
  * Supports unicode characters in object keys